parttimenerd/trace_tester/README.md

 License
 -------
-MIT, Copyright 2023 SAP SE or an SAP affiliate company, Johannes Bechberger and trace-tester contributors
+GPLv2, Copyright 2023 SAP SE or an SAP affiliate company, Johannes Bechberger and trace-tester contributors